verylargebox/VLBScrollView/README.md

+# Notice

+Archived - Hasn't been maintained in 6 years
+Preserved as reference material

+* * *

 # Introduction
 A UIScrollView that introduces the concept of 'pages', has built-in page recycling and support for both vertical and horizontal orientations.